27th Separate Guards Motor Rifle Brigade: History

 Troops of the brigade dressed in the uniforms of the Soviet Air Forces during the 2020 Moscow Victory Day Parade.

 It is now part of the reformed 1st Guards Tank Army after 2014.
 Sutyagin and Bronk wrote in 2017 that the brigade had a regime security function.

 According to Radio Liberty, the 27th Brigade experienced heavy losses near the city of Sumy during the first days of the Russian invasion of Ukraine.
 The brigade crossed into Ukraine through Kursk Oblast and Belgorod Oblast.
 According to the testimony of Russian prisoners-of-war from the unit, they were tasked with establishing checkpoints around the city of Sumy, checking passing vehicles for weapons, and ensuring the unimpeded passage of Russian military vehicles.
 A number of soldiers from the 27th Brigade were captured by Ukrainian territorial defense forces.

 After the Russian withdrawal from northern Ukraine, the 27th Brigade was redeployed to the area of Izium, where it remained until a September 2022 Ukrainian counteroffensive across Kharkiv Oblast, which forced it to retreat.

 On 25 September 2022, during the brigade's retreat after the fall of Izium, the 27th Brigade's commanding officer, Colonel Sergey Igorevich Safonov, and an officer from the 96th Reconnaissance Brigade reportedly stabbed an elderly woman and shot her husband respectively, killing both.

 After the retreat, the 27th Brigade took up positions in the Svatove–Kreminna area in the northwestern Luhansk Oblast.
 Units of the brigade's 2nd Battalion were reportedly positioned in the village of Novoselivske, Luhansk Oblast in November 2022, and retreated to Svatove after an armoured assault on the village by Ukrainian forces.

+In April 2025, it was reported that the 27th Brigade was operating near Zapadne in the Kharkiv region.
+Elements of the 27th Brigade reportedly took part in the June capture of Myrove and Kindrashivka, as well as the recapture of Kindrashivka in August.

+The 27th Brigade reportedly continued operating on the Kupiansk front into October 2025; the brigade was among the units credited by the Russian ministry of defense with the supposed capture of Kupiansk the next month.

 Composition

-Tanks from the brigade in the Alabino.
+T 90A Tanks from the brigade in the Alabino.